The Fabulous FVWM Window Manager for Linux

 for information on all the FVWM commands.

-root screen to bring up this menu.
-Then, click on the Restart
+screen to bring up the menu illustraged above.
+Then, click on the

-selection.
-This will cause FVWM to re-read it's config files, taking into
+Restart selection.
+This will cause FVWM to re-read it's config files,

 By the way, you can edit the menus file and add entries of your own.